Afghan conflict

-After the September 11 attacks were carried out by al-Qaeda against the United States in 2001, the Taliban granted Saudi-born jihadist Osama bin Laden political asylum in the Islamic Emirate's territory.
-The group's subsequent non-compliance with the demand by the Bush administration to extradite him prompted the American-led invasion of Taliban-controlled Afghanistan, which bolstered the Northern Alliance by toppling the Islamic Emirate and installing the Afghan Transitional Authority in 2002.
+After the September 11 attacks against the United States, which were carried out by the Afghanistan-based group al-Qaeda, the Taliban refused demands by the Bush administration to extradite al-Qaeda leader Osama bin Laden.
+This prompted the American-led invasion of Taliban-controlled Afghanistan, which bolstered the Northern Alliance by toppling the Islamic Emirate and installing the Afghan Transitional Authority in 2002.
 The invasion triggered the 20-year-long War in Afghanistan, in which NATO and NATO-allied countries fought alongside the nascent Islamic Republic of Afghanistan to combat the Taliban insurgency.
 During the Battle of Tora Bora, the American-led military coalition failed to capture bin Laden, who subsequently relocated to Pakistan and remained there until he was killed by U.S. SEAL Team Six in Abbottabad in 2011.
 Nonetheless, the fighting in Afghanistan continued, eventually leading to the 2020–2021 American withdrawal and ultimately ending with the 2021 Taliban offensive, which led to the re-establishment of the present-day Islamic Emirate.

 Though the country-wide war ended in 2021, clashes and unrest currently persist in some parts of Afghanistan due to the ISIS–Taliban conflict and the anti-Taliban Republican insurgency.
-As of 2025, the collapsed Islamic Republic of Afghanistan remains the internationally recognized government of the country.
+Additional cross-border fighting between Afghanistan and Pakistan has taken place since 2021, due to the former's continued support for the Pakistani Taliban.
+As of 2026, the collapsed Islamic Republic of Afghanistan remains the internationally recognized government of the country.